derekschultz/job-worker/DESIGN.md

 2. When a client requests to stream the job's output, it is added to a map of subscribers for that job.
 The keys in the map are unique identifiers for each subscription (not client IDs, as a single client can have multiple subscriptions) and the values are the channels over which the log lines are sent to the subscribers.
 Access to the map is synchronized to ensure thread-safety.

 3. As the job generates output, it is written into the file on disk.
 Each time new data is written to the file, all subscribers are notified and sent the new data.
+This is done by writing the new data to each subscriber's channel.
+The subscribers can then read the data from the channel and send it to the client over the gRPC stream.

+4. If a client has consumed all the current output and the job is still running, a goroutine ensures the client continues to receive new output as it's generated.
+This goroutine continuously reads from the job's output file and sends new data to the client over the gRPC stream.
+The read operation blocks until new data is written to the file.

-4. In the event of a client disconnecting or ceasing to stream the output, it is removed from the map of subscribers.
+5. In the event of a client disconnecting or ceasing to stream the output, it is removed from the map of subscribers.
 If a client reconnects, it starts receiving the output from where it left off.

-5. If the job completes while streaming, the server continues to send any remaining output to the client.
+6. If the job completes while streaming, the server continues to send any remaining output to the client.
 Once all the output has been sent, the server closes its half of the stream, indicating to the client that the job has completed and the stream has ended.
 If the `Logs` API starts after the job completes, the server sends all the output that was captured during the job's execution, then closes the stream.

 ## Implementation Details